 Add 25,000 words to my third novel by December 7, 2021:

-This month, I wrote another section of this novel.
+This month, I made a minor addition to this novel.

 Publish the Moon Chimes Workbook: Arts & Sciences:

 This month, I did not work on this project.

 Continue to develop a network of kindred spirits in the world of writing and publishing:

 I attended the Steering Committee Meeting.
 I also attended part of the Writers Who Read discussion of Maggie O’Harrell’s Hamnet.